quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductStates.md

 ```

 you should be able to see that the resulting state is precisely an MPS with tensors
 $A^{(i)}$.
+This construction originates from ideas in quantum information theory
-While it may seem a bit involved, this construction has a very natural
+regarding entanglement and teleportation.
+While it may seem a bit involved, this
-generalization to two and more spatial dimensions, where it has been put to extensive use.
+construction has a very natural generalization to two and more spatial dimensions,
+where it has been put to extensive use.
 ````

 ## Entanglement in MPS